ccwang002/2022Talk-snakemake/README.md

     npm run publish     # Push the bundle to GitHub Pages

 This repo also sets up the GitHub workflow that will automatically bundle and publish the presentations on every git push.

-The bundled presentation, available as a compressed zip file of the workflow output, is a standalone webpage that can be view offline.
+The workflow produces a bundled presentation as a compressed file `slides.zip`.

+The bundled presentation contains a standalone webpage that can be viewed offline.
-Simply open the file `index.html` in a web browser to see the presentation and notes.
+Simply open the file `index.html` in a web browser to start the presentation and view the notes.

 ## License